joetheday/bootstrap-winjs/CONTRIBUTING.md

 #### Feature Requests
 Before submitting a feature or substantial code contribution please discuss it with the team and ensure it aligns with the project's vision.

-#### Contributing to README and Wiki
-You do not need to sign a Contribution License Agreement if you are just contributing to the README or the Wiki.
-By submitting a contribution to the README or the Wiki, you are cntributing it under the [Creative Commons CC0 1.0 Universal Public Domain Dedication](http://creativecommons.org/publicdomain/zero/1.0/).

 ## Code standards
 These are adapted from [@mdo](http://twitter.com/mdo)'s [codeguide.co](http://codeguide.co/) and tweaked to suit our project.